-We are receiving an increasing number of enquiries from individuals who have received a visit visa refusal decision.
+We have helped a significant number of individuals who initially received a UK visit visa refusal decision to overturn that outcome.
 The reasons for refusal can vary widely and many people are left feeling that the decision is unfair.

 The regulations governing the entry of visitors to the UK are set out in Appendix V of the Immigration Rules.
 A visitor is defined as “a person who is coming to the UK, usually for up to six months, for a temporary purpose, for example as a tourist, to visit friends or family or to carry out a business activity”.

 Whilst not everyone who visits the UK requires a visit visa, those who are not exempt from obtaining a visa, known as ‘visa nationals’, must satisfy the decision maker that they meet the eligibility requirements.
 As there is no set list of specific documents which an individual must include in their application, it is possible that any decision made is subjective and reflects the opinion of the decision maker, as opposed to the law.